microsoft/PartnerResources/_docs/Skilling/Business Central Academy/outlook.md

 # {{ page.title }}

-Configure Microsoft Outlook in your Business Central demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.
+**Configure Microsoft Outlook** in your Business Central demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.

-These two videos provide pre-sales engineers guidance on how to demonstrate the integrated experience betweeen Oulook and Business Central and how to configure in your own demo environment.
+These two videos provide pre-sales engineers guidance on how to demonstrate and configure the integrated experience betweeen Oulook and Business Central.

 {% include series.md %}